dreamyguy/gitlogg/README.md

 2. Open `gitlogg.sh` with an editor of your choice and edit the `yourpath` variable:

-        # define the absolute path to the directory that contains all your repositories (the trailing asterix [/*] represents all the repository folders)
+        # define the absolute path to the directory that contains all your repositories
-        yourpath=~/path/to/directory/that/contains/all/your/repositories/*/
+        yourpath=~/path/to/directory/that/contains/all/your/repositories/

 3. Navigate to the `gitlogg` directory: